marthabowler/faculty-test/README.md

 - create attribute element with use reducer
 - see if can whittle down into flow element => this worked but it is best for now to use regular react as functionality > looks
+- create the attributes component

+9th Feb PM:

+- create one option element with useReducer and see if it can access the attribute values
+- DECIDED to use one state for the useReduce as this was the purpose of the challenge
+- Managed to get the options and the attributes working and decided the best way to pick the winner would be through a function
+- basic functionality is achieved

+Decisions:

+- no work on thursday as got interview but on Friday play around with React Flow

+BUGS: cannot find the right types for state and dispatch so used "any", because I'm restricting the types further down in the functions I don't see this as a priority also I watc